S03D4-164/Hiryu/README.md

         # the line must be prior to local all setting.
         local   all             all                                     peer

-        Please confirm you can password login to the DB as the user.
+        Restart postgresql and confirm you can password login to the DB as the user.
+        $ sudo /etc/init.d/postgresql restart
         $ psql -U <DB user> <DB name>

         3) Change ROOT_URLCONF as follows: